solid-adventure/trivial-docs/docs/developer-guides/reports.md

 { title: 'Sum', count: '6662.09' }
 ```

-::: tip The `register_ids` param is intended to be plural.
+::: tip The `register_ids` param is deliberately plural, and accepts an integer or array of integers.
 :::